 Fig. 176 Diagram for rotating the wheels (general example).

-To ensure that the tires wear evenly, rotating the tires regularly according to the diagram is recommended fig. 176.
-This will allow the tires to have approximately the same length of service life.
+To ensure that the tires wear as evenly as possible, rotating the tires regularly according to the diagram is recommended fig. 176.
+Regular rotation can help balance front and rear wear patterns, extend tire service life, and keep handling more consistent over time.

 Tread depth

-Most driving situations require a tire tread that is as deep as possible.
-All tires, or at least tires on the same axle, must have an even tread depth ⇒ .
-This applies in particular to wet or wintry road conditions.
+Most driving situations require tire tread that is as deep and even as possible.
+The tread is responsible for channeling water away from the contact patch, maintaining grip during braking and cornering, and helping the vehicle remain stable on wet, dirty, or wintry roads.
+All tires, or at least the tires on the same axle, must have an even tread depth ⇒

 In most countries, the legal minimum tread depth is 1.6 mm (1/16 of an inch).
 This is measured in the tread grooves next to the wear indicators.
-Observe any legal regulations specific to the country where you are driving.
+Observe any legal regulations specific to the country where you are driving, because minimum tread depth requirements may differ depending on local law, tire type, season, and road conditions.

 Tire wear

 Incorrect wheel alignment impairs driving safety and increases tire wear.
-If there is high degree of tire wear, have the wheel alignment checked by an authorized Volkswagen dealer or authorized Volkswagen Service Facility.
+If there is a high degree of tire wear, uneven wear across one side of the tread, or the vehicle does not track straight, have the wheel alignment checked by an authorized Volkswagen dealer or authorized Volkswagen Service Facility.
 Volkswagen recommends contacting an authorized Volkswagen dealer or authorized Volkswagen Service Facility.
+For the Volkswagen Taos, correct alignment helps maintain stable handling, predictable steering, and longer tire service life.

 Tire Wear when Driving with a Sporty Driving Style